Weekly Gem #102 Get a nice view of San Francisco, now, and then

 The "then" perspective has to do with the 1906 earthquake, and enormous fires that followed, and which caused far more damage than the earthquake.
 This is a great spot to view that history, at least in your mind's eye.

 Envision the panorama in front of you burned to the ground.
 That's pretty accurate.
 The fire burned most everything from the water's edge (a mile past the larger buildings, which are three miles from this spot) to 20th and Dolores.
-Dolores is the street you can see down the hill at the edge of the park, and 20th is where you're "standing" in the photo.
+Dolores is the street you can see down the hill and in front of you, at the edge of the park, and 20th is where you're "standing" in the photo.
 In short, nearly everything you can see in this photograph, everything on the other side of Dolores, burned to the ground.

 One reason the fires spread so far and fast is that the there was hardly any water.
 Almost every fire hydrant was dry.
 Why did the fire stop here?
 Just a few steps to the west is a hydrant (now called the golden hydrant) that was full to bursting with water.
 Fire tankers came here to fill up, and were manhandled up 20th and down Dolores, delivering enough water to stop the flames at those two streets.